 In 1974 the leek was added to the design of Waddington's Ace of Spades.
 More recently a number of Souvenir of Wales playing cards packs have been published, by John Hinde and others, usually manufactured in the Far East.
 These either have a Welsh-themed design on the back with standard courts, or photographic scenes of popular tourist locations on each card.
 There has also been a ‘Welsh Tarot’ pack based upon Welsh mythology and paganism.
 From time to time Welsh costumes or traditions appear depicted in a stereotyped manner in card games from around the world.

 Whereas the distinctiveness of Wales is an important resource contributing to the rich texture of variety which characterises the island of Britain, to date no Welsh playing cards cards have been found which were actually manufactured in Wales.
-The Welsh Political Figures playing cards (shown above right) were published in Cardiff but actually manufactured in London!
+The Welsh Political Figures playing cards (shown below left) were published in Cardiff but actually manufactured in London!